-American Water Works AWK recently announced that its unit, New Jersey American Water, will invest $4 million to replace 2,500 feet of old 12-inch PCV water main with new 15-inch PVC main.
+American Water Works AWK recently announced that its unit, Illinois American Water, will invest $4 million to replace 8,000 feet of old water main throughout the Streator water system.
 The upgrade will ensure better water flow for consumers.

 Proper maintenance and upgrade of the aging water mains are essential to ensure water quality and system pressures as well as increase system resiliency.
 Pipeline rehabilitation work will increase water pressure in the pipelines to effectively serve customers' needs and help firefighters control emergency situations.

 The aging of pipelines results in frequent pipeline breaks, which is a concern for the U.S. water and wastewater industry.
 Timely repair and replacement of the aging pipelines can stop the wastage of valuable potable water.

 Per the findings of the American Society of Civil Engineers (“ASCE”), water main breaks occur every two minutes in the United States due to the aging of the existing water infrastructure.
 Per the ASCE finding, a delay in essential pipeline repairs and maintenance results in the loss of 2.1 trillion gallons of treated water every year in the United States.

 Per the U.S. Environmental Protection Agency, an investment of $473 billion is necessary to maintain and expand drinking water pipelines and $271 billion for wastewater pipelines to meet demand over the next 20 years.
 Frequent pipeline breaks result in the wastage of potable water and increase the risk of contamination.
 Hence, it is quite essential to make systematic investments in the repair and maintenance of the old infrastructure.

 Huge investment is required to upgrade the quality of water and wastewater infrastructure, and water utilities are making systematic investments to replace and upgrade the same.